Stable high-order cubature formulas for experimental data: Theoretical Results

 For $k=1,\dots,K$, let $\pi_k(\cdot;\mathbf{r})$ and $\pi_k(\cdot;\omega)$ respectively denote the $k$-th DOP and COP constructed by GS orthogonalization \eqref{eq:Gram-Schmidt}.
 Then, we have

 for $N \to \infty$ and $k=1,\dots,K$. \end{lemma}

 \begin{proof} The assertion is proven by induction.
-For $k=1$ the assertion is trivial and essentially follows from ${\norm{1}_N \to \norm{1}}$, ${N \to \infty}$.
-Next, assuming that the assertion holds for the first $k-1$ OG polynomials, it is argued that it also holds for the $k$-th OG polynomial.
-Assume
+For $k=1$ the assertion is trivial and essentially follows from ${\|1\|_N \to \|1\|}$ for ${N \to \infty}$.
+In a second step, it is argued that if the assertion holds for the first $k-1$ OG polynomials, then it also holds for the $k$-th OG polynomial.
+Thus, assume that

 holds for $l=1,\dots,k-1$.
 By the GS orthogonalization, the $k$-th OG polynomials are given by \eqref{eq:Gram-Schmidt}.
 Lemma \ref{lem:lem1} implies

 and therefore